Kiefer Sutherland: Marriages and relationships

-Sutherland began dating model/actress Cindy Vela of Olmito, Texas, sometime in 2014, keeping their relationship private up until 2017 when they began to be seen together in public.
+Sutherland began dating model/actress Cindy Vela of Olmito, Texas, sometime in 2014, keeping their relationship private up until 2017, when they began to be seen together in public.
 Vela and Sutherland became engaged in 2017.'
 As of 2019, they resided in Toluca Lake, Los Angeles.
-They lived near Kingston, N.Y., in 2025.
+They also own a property in Kingston, New York.

 Legal issues

 Sutherland was charged in Los Angeles on 25 September 2007, on drunk driving charges, after failing a field sobriety test.
 His test exceeded the state's legal blood alcohol limit, and he was later released on a $25,000 bail.
 It was Sutherland's fourth DUI charge since 1989.
 Sutherland pleaded no contest to the DUI charge and was sentenced to 48 days in jail.
+He served his sentence in the Glendale City Jail.

 Sutherland surrendered to the NYPD on 6 May 2009 for head-butting fashion designer Jack McCollough, founder and co-designer of Proenza Schouler, at The Mercer Hotel in SoHo following a fundraiser for the Metropolitan Museum of Art.
 Several weeks later, Sutherland and McCollough issued a joint statement in which Sutherland apologized; police later dropped the charges.

+On 12 January 2026, Sutherland was arrested in Hollywood after allegedly physically assaulting a rideshare driver while making felony criminal threats.
+He was then booked into jail and remained incarcerated for seven hours, until being released after paying a $50,000 bond.
+He was scheduled to appear in court on 2 February 2026.
+On January 30, 2026, the Los Angeles District Attorney's Office transferred the case against Sutherland back to police for further investigation.
+The decision to transfer this case against Sutherland back to the police would ultimately result in the case being put on hold, with Sutherland's previously scheduled February 2, 2026 court appearance being put on hold as well.